UO-CS461/tiny_vm/README.md

 never be more than minimally competent with any sophisticated build tool.
 When one cannot build deep expertise, it is important to have access to experts.

+### What we built

+The `tiny_vm/bin` directory should now contain two executable programs.

+- `test_roll` is a tiny test program, a "smoke test" that does not thoroughly test the tiny virtual machine, but is likely to fail if the build went horribly wrong.
+- `tiny_vm` is the tiny virtual machine that will execute instructions that we generate, first for a calculator and later for Quack programs.